mfem/mfem/CONTRIBUTING.md

    - [ ] Update internal tests to include the new features.

-### Master/Next Workflow
+### Main/Next Workflow

-MFEM uses a `master`/`next`-branch workflow as described below:
+MFEM uses a `main`/`next`-branch workflow as described below:

-- The `master` branch should always be of release quality and changes should not be merged until they have been fully tested.
+- The `main` branch should always be of release quality and changes should not be merged until they have been fully tested.
 This branch is protected, and changes can only be made through pull requests.